-ECONOM IIC continued ANTI-CO RRUPTION 3-3 Our management app proach to procurement practices and personnel.
-Routine locations and function Countering Corruption Global Policy.
-Its core principles are included in our Code and are applied to all our operations the training is undertaken throughout the business, as is specialised training for specific employee groups in high-risk tas.
-We drive adherence to the policy through our global and local management and within routine business eview this adherence during assessments carried out by independent internal assessors. team monitors compliance with our Code, including our internal anti-corruption principles.
-Our Global Audit and Risk our markets, which includes auditing their compliance procedures.
-The team specifies any required improvements, ory completion date. team checks that all necessary personnel have completed their Code training, and reports results to the Executive udit Committee of the Board.
+ECONOM IIC continued ANTI-CO RRUPTION 3-3 Our management app proach to procurement practices We have an internal Countering Corruption Global Policy.
+Its core principles are included in our Code and are applied to all our operations and personnel.
+Routine training is undertaken throughout the business, as is specialised training for specific employee groups in high-risk locations and functions.
+We drive adherence to the policy through our global and local management and within routine business operations - and we review this adherence during assessments carried out by independent internal assessors.
+Our Business Integrity team monitors compliance with our Code, including our internal anti-corruption principles.
+Our Global Audit and Risk team regularly audits our markets, which includes auditing their compliance procedures.
+The team specifies any required improvements, along with a mandatory completion date. team checks that all necessary personnel have completed their Code training, and reports results to the Executive udit Committee of the Board.
 Disclosure Our response 205-01 Operations assessed for risks related to Each of our markets is required to carry out a legal compliance risk assessment each year, including considering human rights, bribery and corruption and anti-trust, and to develop mitigation plans for their most significant risks. • corruption Every business unit must also carry out assessments of the risk of corruption.
 205-02 Communication and training about anti-corruption policies and procedures Everyone who joins the business has to complete training in our Code within 30 days.
 The training covers anti- corruption policies and procedures.
 All employees at manager level and above, and employees in certain non-manager roles, complete an Annual Certification of Compliance (ACC).
 By completing the ACC, employees are confirming that they have read and understood our Code and global policies, including our policy on anti-corruption.
 Our compliance programme uses a risk-based approach to identify where we should focus our anti-corruption communication and training.
 This approach considers the external context, geographic and functional risks, and the output of our own reviews, including input from SpeakUp data.
 An example of our anti-corruption procedures is our third-party business partner due diligence programme, Know Your Business Partner (KYBP), which was refreshed at the end of 2021, in line with our external risk landscape.
-205-03 Confirmed incidents Material cases are reported in Note 19 to the Financial Statements of the Annual Report. $\bigcirc$ of corruption and actions taken Omissions: non-material incidents.
+205-03 Confirmed incidents Material cases are reported in Note 19 to the Financial Statements of the Annual Report. \bigcirc of corruption and actions taken Omissions: non-material incidents.
 Reason: not applicable.
 Explanation: we disclose details of such matters to the extent that it is required as part of our contingent liability disclosure.
 This does not include details of all ongoing regulatory investigations or penalties.